 The findings challenge the belief that e-cigarettes are a risk-free smoking cessation tool and underscore the need for caution when it comes to these increasingly popular devices.

 In the first study of its kind, researchers from Seoul National University Hospital analyzed data from over 4 million ex-smokers.
-They discovered that those who switched to vaping were twice as likely to die from lung cancer compared to those who quit smoking completely.
+They discovered that those who switched to vaping were twice as likely to die from lung cancer compared to those who quit smoking altogether.

 It highlights the potential risks associated with e-cigarette use that both doctors and patients should carefully consider.
 Recently, a first death was announced linked to vaping.